jmar777/suspend/README.md

 })();
 ```

-As can be seen, when the generator is initialized, it is passed a reference to `resume`, which is nothing more than a reusable callback, bound to the resulting iterator, and just barely smart enough to understand Node.js' callback conventions.
-All arguments passed to `resume` are available in an array, which is the result of the yield assignment:
+As can be seen, when the generator is initialized, it is passed a reference to `resume`.  `resume` is nothing more than a reusable callback, bound to the resulting iterator, that is just barely smart enough to understand Node.js' callback conventions.
+All arguments passed to `resume` become available in an array, which is the result of the yield assignment:

 ```javascript
 suspend(function* (resume) {